unitoftime/mythfall-wiki/src/mechanics/dungeons.md

 > *Because the room barrier is still active players can not proceed until all mobs are defeated.*

 After reaching the boss room, the players are faced with a dangerous fight against that dungeon's Boss - surviving and defeating it is the only way to obtain the reward for clearing a dungeon.

+After reaching the boss room, the Player or the Party is faced with a dangerous fight against that dungeon's Boss - surviving and defeating it is the only way to obtain the reward for clearing a dungeon.

 ## Boss item drops
 After defeating the Boos, each player who contributed to defeating it receives their reward inside of a chest, which appears in the middle of the boss room and is only accessible by the respective player to prevent others from stealing their loot.